mrfdev/CMI/Resources/FAQ/cmi-running.md

 ## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> 1.18

 - Is there a build for 1.19.x?
-Yes, CMI 9.2.0.x can be used on 1.19.
+Yes, CMI 9.2.x can be used on 1.19.
 - Will there be a build for 1.20?
 Future versions are likely to get an update, yes.
 - Do I need to buy a new license to upgrade?
 No.
 - Can I upgrade from an older version of CMI to the build for 1.19?
 Yes, latest CMI and CMILib jars will achieve this.
 - CMILib will be required?
 Yes.
-CMILib 1.2.0.3 or newer is required for 1.19
+CMILib 1.2.x or newer is required for 1.19
 - So where do I download it? spigotmc.org (link below)

 ### <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Backup

-- First, I strongly recommend before making any changes to your live server to take it offline with /stop and make a complete backup of the full directory, do not forget to backup your MySQL databases if you use any.
+- First, I strongly recommend before making any changes to your live server to take it offline with `/stop` and **make a complete backup** of the full directory, do not forget to backup your MySQL databases if you use any.

 ### <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Test setup